Aristeu-Dantas/asa-projeto-final/README.md

 # What to do:

 Creation of the repository with the project structure;
-Configuring the first DNS zone (ifrn.asa.br) Configuring reverse proxy (HTTP) with a virtual host for the Web Content server Configuration of the Web Content Server containing an IFRN WordPress website
+Configuring the first DNS zone (ifrn.asa.br);
+Configuring reverse proxy (HTTP) with a virtual host for the Web Content server;
+Configuration of the Web Content Server containing an IFRN WordPress website.

 # What to deliver:

-Complete repository (Github)
+Complete repository (Github).

 # Commands to start the project:

-The "./run.sh" command runs all other commands:
 ```bash
 ./script_compose.sh
 ```